 - Does MLabs have a Patient Assistance Program?

-- Michigan Medicine’s policy supports medically necessary health care for all people, regardless of their ability to pay.
-Whether you are insured or uninsured, our Patient Financial Counselors can explore options that may be available to you, including our Financial Assistance Program, MSupport.
+- If you have no insurance, or are receiving medically necessary services that are not covered by your insurance, our Patient Financial Counselors can explore options that may be available to you, including our Financial Assistance Program, MSupport.
 Contact a Patient Financial Counselor by phone at 877-326-9155 between 8 a.m. and 5 p.m.
 EST, Monday-Friday, or by email at PFC-Counselors@med.umich.edu.
 Visit our Financial Assistance page for more information about MSupport.

 - Does MLabs accept my insurance?

 - For laboratory services, please visit our insurance list.
 Note that laboratory testing benefits, copays, referral and prior authorization requirements may vary by individual policy.
 The patient should check with his or her insurance provider for specific details regarding covered laboratory services and approved testing facilities.
 Michigan Medicine Laboratories (MLabs) service claims are billed as outpatient hospital services, which may be adjudicated differently than independent laboratory claims.

 - MLabs cannot bill Medicare for technical charges if the order date is less than 14 days after the patient was classified as a hospital inpatient or outpatient or was in a skilled nursing facility (in a Medicare paid bed).
 Technical charges meeting the above criteria will be billed to the client.
 The one exception is molecular pathology testing (CPT range 81105-81479) collected from a hospital outpatient.
 MLabs will bill Medicare directly for these services.

 - How do I get a prior authorization?